kluchey/OMG/pages/MCV4U 5 Vector Addition Diagram Practice.md

 # This Practice Builds
-	- Complete each problem in order.
+	- Complete each problem in the order viewed.